erikandersson96/portfolio-project-five/README.md

 ![Screenshot of green color](/readme_images/green.png)

-* Darkblue for edit button on products page and blog page.
+* Darkblue for edit button on both products page and blog page.

 **rgb(0,0,139):**

 ![Screenshot of darkblue color](/readme_images/darkblue.png)

-* Bootstrap colors for edit/delete products/blog posts detail pages on black background and for delete comments on blog posts.
+* Bootstrap colors for editing/deleting products/blog posts detail pages on a black background and for deleting comments on blog posts.

 ![Screenshot of bootstrap colors](/readme_images/bootstrap-color-1.png)